xiaolei-lab/hiblup/README.md

 ## Quick Start

 The data embedded in HIBLUP was derived from an animal breeding farm, it includes a total of 2934 genetic related individuals and 573 of them were genotyped with 50K SNP Chip.
 The genotype was coded as 0, 1, 2 for AA, AB, BB, respectively, and two traits(t1, t2) were recorded for 800 individuals.
-Sire information and sex information can be treated as random effect and fixed effect, respectively.
-A quick start of HIBLUP to fit above model is shown below:
+The Sire information and sex information can be treated as random effect and fixed effect, respectively.
+A quick start of HIBLUP to fit the above model is shown below:

 ```R
 data("hidata")